 How have you seen Stress, Worry and Fear impact families?

 Trainer: From my years of training and working with families I have come to think of stress differently than most people.
 A lot of folks tend to think of worry and fearful thoughts as psychological, or existing only in one’s mind.
 I see these worrying thoughts as existing in a group and as highly interactional and dynamic.
 What’s exciting about the dynamical neurofeedback perspective is that the stressful habitual patterns and thoughts of worry and fear is constantly in motion, which means not set-in-stone, which means there’s hope for change.
 If stress is considered an illness, then people tend to try to “fix” it—or fix the one struggling with it.
 When that doesn’t work, which is often the outcome, people tend to feel helpless, and not much good comes from that.
 When people start to see that stress is a group problem, they can begin, in a non-blaming way, to learn about their own part in keeping it going.
 I think neurofeedback training is an amazing tool to help individuals along in their own personal growth and their ability to see how they are impacting the groups they are close with.

 Looking for Neurofeedback in Denver or other areas of Colorado?
-Consider renting Neurofeedback Home System!
+Rent a Neurofeedback Home System!